 Responsible tourism is also about the little-but-important things like Buying Local, No Littering, and following the Leave No Trace policy.
 All this, to make sure that we do not harm the planet we live on.
 This is why most responsible and aware travelers will choose a hotel that employs locals, a restaurant that offers local delicacies

 and will support the local economy by doing so.

-or Resorts, and holidaying at a private Yatch sailing in the ocean?
+Can you be responsible while flying first class to your destinations, staying at Luxury Hotels or Resorts, and holidaying at a private Yacht sailing in the ocean?

 In short: Can Luxury Travel Be Responsible?

 The answer is, yes.
 With the increase in the number of aware travelers and responsible travel trends, the need for big airlines and hotel conglomerates to be environmentally considerate is immense.
 In recent years, sustainability in the travel industry has progressed from a true niche consideration to an industry-wide priority.
 And it is good to see that a lot of them are adopting eco-friendly initiatives and embracing the concept of responsible and sustainable travel practices.

 Whenever I opt for a luxury stay, I want it to be guilt-free.
 I want to be responsible for the planet, even during my stay at a five-star hotel.
 But an important thing to keep in mind here is that Responsible Luxury should NOT be a burden on the guest.

 I mean, a luxury hotel cannot charge $300 for a day and not let the guest take a bubble bath because it is a wastage of water, right?
 I once stayed in a hotel in Singapore, that has an Only One Item For Laundry Per Day rule because they claimed: “We Are A Responsible Hotel!”.
 Not fair for the traveler who’s paying you a hefty sum, right?
 Strangely, I don’t see many people talking about it openly.